Amplifying the randomness of weak sources correlated with devices: Conclusion

-Our intuition, based on the experience gained while working with the SV-condition for boxes, is that the attacks, which we analyze in this paper are the strongest possible.
-Nevertheless, it is not yet formally proven that we can admit the symmetry assumptions in the attack without loss of generality.
-This is the aim for future work.
+We have studied the protocol of Colbeck and Renner \cite{cr} under relaxed assumptions which allow for correlations between the Santha-Vazirani source with the devices used in the protocol.
+We have proven, that in spite of {such attacks}, a non-zero range of parameter of $\varepsilon$-SV source allows for randomness amplification in the asymptotic limit of a large number of settings.
+More precisely, the protocol (see Section \ref{sec:randomnessAmplificationProtocol}) is {composably secure} for a restricted range of $\varepsilon$ even if we admit \begin{itemize} \item[(1)] correlations between measurement settings and devices, only limited by the SV-condition for boxes (see Sections \ref{sec:theObservedBellValuefromSVcondition} and \ref{sec:exampleTruevsObsChain}), \item[(2)] attacks such that, {with probability equal to $\lambda\in(0,1]$ (describing the strength of the attack)}, $f$~is pointing to local boxes, i.e. boxes with no intrinsic randomness (correlations of sequences of boxes with $f$ are only limited by condition (\ref{eq:SV_cloud}) . \end{itemize} {The detailed assumptions on the attack strategy are listed in Section \ref{sseq:old:6f}.
+First of all, the device used for the protocol is given as a mixture of sequences of boxes which are extremal and product with one another.
+Moreover, we assume that all the attacks exhibit a certain kind of symmetry, i.e. sequences of the same type (so with the same number of local boxes) are treated equally by the adversary, further any local box within a single sequence of extremal boxes can be pointed by $f$ with the same probability}. {It is plausible, based on the experience gained while working with the SV-condition for boxes, that the attack with certain symmetry conditions assumed within this paper is in fact optimal.} Nevertheless, it is not yet formally proven that we can admit the symmetry assumptions in the attack without loss of generality.
+This is the aim for future work {(cf. \cite{maciek})}.
 Another interesting line of research, which is already in progress, aims to determine whether the attack can be physically performed or not, i.e., whether the correlations between the weak source and the devices can be created by the adversary physically without breaking the SV condition at this stage.
-Finally, an important open question is whether the techniques used in this paper can be generalized to relax the assumption of independence in the finite-device protocols of \cite{brghhh}, \cite{ravi} so as to obtain randomness amplification for the entire range of $\varepsilon$, while tolerating a constant level of noise. \\
+Finally, an important open question is whether the techniques used in this paper can be generalized to relax the assumption of independence in the finite-device protocols of \cite{brghhh}, \cite{ravi} so as to obtain randomness amplification for the entire range of $\varepsilon$, while tolerating a constant level of noise.

-\textit{Acknowledgments.} We acknowledge useful discussions with Roger Colbeck, Renato Renner, Christopher Portmann, Gilles P\"utz and Maciej Stankiewicz.
-This work is supported by the EU grant RAQUEL, and the ERC AdG QOLAPS.